open-connectome-classes/StatConn-Spring-2015-Coursework/project/submission/mcollar2/readme.md

 	python main.py

 (or python3 if you have multiple installations).
 The relevant figures will appear in the Figures directory.
-(The random numbers at the end of the figure names ensure that no iinteresting old results get overwritten accidentally.)
+(The random numbers at the end of the figure names ensure that no interesting old results get overwritten accidentally.)

+This will take *a while*, so please be patient. :)